zrythm/zrythm/doc/user/editing/timeline/ruler.rst

 selecting ranges - see :term:`Range`) will allow you to reposition the playhead.

-.. tip:: Hold :zbutton:`Shift` to temporarily disable snapping
+.. tip:: Hold :guilabel:`Shift` to temporarily disable snapping

 Setting the Cue Point
 ---------------------